wcg104/product/README.md

 | path | varchar |
 | type | enum('video','image') |

+## Software Requirements

+- PHP version 8.0 or higher is required to run this project.
+- Laravel framework version 10.0 or higher is also required.

 there is another api which is going to upload the image and then it will add the image in the temp folder while adding a product add the name of the image created at the temp folder in public so while storing the product the image will be tranfer from temp folder to public_media folder.

 json raw data example,